IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 Additionally, this document outlines several use cases in which such path computation requests are beneficial, particularly in environments where YANG-based management protocols—such as NETCONF or RESTCONF—are used for network automation and control.

-This document provides a mechanism to request path computation by augmenting the Remote Procedure Calls (RPCs) defined in RFC YYYY.

 \[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number assigned to draft-ietf-teas-yang-te upon publication.]

 --- middle